nation3/law/Constitution.linked.md

 ### Reliance on Own Due Diligence
 Every Citizen has received and carefully reviewed a copy of this Constitution, the laws in effect within the Nation3 Jurisdiction and all source code for the Designated Smart Contracts sufficiently in advance of becoming a Citizen to make an informed decision regarding becoming a Citizen.
 Every Citizen has been given a full and fair opportunity to:
 a) To ask questions of, and to receive answers from, the other Citizen regarding the subject matter of this Constitution, the laws in effect within the Nation3 Jurisdiction and the Designated Smart Contracts.
-b) To obtain any additional information that is necessary to evaluate this Constitution and the matters contemplated thereby.
+#) To obtain any additional information that is necessary to evaluate this Constitution and the matters contemplated thereby.
 The Citizen is a Person who is, or in connection with this Constitution and the matters contemplated thereby has received the advice of Persons who are, knowledgeable, sophisticated and experienced in making, and qualified to make, evaluations and decisions with respect to the quality, security and intended and expected functionality of the Designated Smart Contracts and the other matters contemplated by this Constitution.

 Other than the representations and warranties of the other Citizen expressly set forth in this section, the Citizen has not relied on any statement, information, representation or warranty including oral statements, due diligence presentations, etc., or any omission of any statement, information, representation or warranty, made by or on behalf of the other Citizen in determining to enter into or perform this Constitution or otherwise making any evaluation or determination of the Designated Smart Contracts or any other matter contemplated by this Charter.
 The Citizen understands that the other Citizen has not made, and has not authorized any of its representatives to make, any representation, warranty or other statement intended to be relied upon or to give rise to any claim, obligation or liability based on the accuracy or completeness thereof, other than the representations and warranties of such Citizen expressly set forth in this section.

 ## Governance
 Every Citizen shall have the right to vote on Governance Proposals to:
 a) Amend this Constitution.
-b) Enact, amend and dismiss laws.
+#) Enact, amend and dismiss laws.
-c) Elect and dismiss members of the Guardian Guild, who shall be Citizens.
+#) Elect and dismiss members of the Guardian Guild, who shall be Citizens.
-d) Operate DAO Agent and DAO Critical Agent on Ethereum.
+#) Operate DAO Agent and DAO Critical Agent on Ethereum.

 ### Voting Weights
 a) Each Citizen shall have a voting weight proportional to their veNATION holdings.
-b) Each Citizen shall be able to delegate such voting weight to another Ethereum Account of their choosing.
+#) Each Citizen shall be able to delegate such voting weight to another Ethereum Account of their choosing.

 ### Alignment
 All Governance Proposals must clearly specify how they plan to increase the North Star Metrics.

 ### Process
 a) Every Citizen shall be able to submit Governance Proposals.
 Governance Proposals shall be subject to a period in which any Citizen might dispute their constitutionality or North Star Metrics alignment in the Supreme Court.
-b) Governance Proposals shall be subject to the Governance Process.
+#) Governance Proposals shall be subject to the Governance Process.

 ### Ratification
 Governance Proposals approved by Citizens shall be ratified by veNATION Holders on the DAO.
 Proposals for ratification on the DAO shall be submitted by the Guardian Guild, following the will of the Citizens.